marp-team/marp/website/blog/2019-05-10-the-story-of-marp-next/the-story-of-marp-next.md

 # Try Marp Next!

 Marp Next just focuses to build the ecosystem for Markdown slide deck with pure open source.
 We expect to expand Marp productivity together with open source community.

-Are you interested to Marp ecosystem, or its a little part?
-We welcome to your contribute.
+We still have stood at the beginning of the brand-new ecosystem.
+Are you interested to Marp team and our ecosystem?
+We welcome to start your contribution!
+See [our contributing guideline](https://github.com/marp-team/marp/blob/master/.github/CONTRIBUTING.md) and get started!

+PS.
+I've started [Patreon](https://www.patreon.com/yhatt) and stood in a line of [GitHub Sponsors](https://github.com/sponsors).
+These are also good contribution if you want to help my working for open source.